Exceptional dynamics of interacting spin liquids: Supplemental Material

 We perform quasi-degenerate perturbation theory restricted to the vortex-free sector.
 The first order correction vanishes, while the second order effective Hamiltonian contributes to the nearest-neighbor hoppings in the Majorana Hamiltonian

 where $\langle j, k \rangle_{\alpha}$ runs over nearest neighbor bonds of $\alpha$ orientation.
-Here we made the approximation of replacing the Green's function with the projector on the two-vortex sector divided by the gap $\Delta \approx 0.27 |J|$ in the isotropic case.
+Here we made the approximation of replacing the Green's function with the projector on the two-vortex sector divided by the gap to the state with two adjacent vortices $\Delta \approx 0.27 |J|$ in the isotropic case.
 For the type of disorder we consider, this amounts to adding an uncorrelated (though not fully independent) noise with $u_{nn} = \sigma_A \sigma_B / \Delta$ standard deviation to the nearest neighbor hoppings.

 At third order we find

 where the sites $j, k, l$ are either three consecutive sites around a plaquette, or three nearest neighbors of a central site.
 The second case corresponds to a four-majorana term and is irrelevant.
 The first case results in a next-nearest-neighbor quadratic term